Know all about International Economics

 PhD Courses in International Economics

-PhD in International Eco. and FinancePhD in Global Eco. and Management
+PhD in International Economics and FinancePhD in Global Economics and Management

-Before opting for a course, it is necessary to familiarise yourself with all the essential requirements that you need to fulfil in order to pursue a course in this subject.
+Before opting for a course, it is necessary to familiarise yourself with all the essential requirements that you need to fulfil to pursue a course in this subject.

-• You should have completed your 12th board exams in any stream, preferably with mathematics or economics as a subject of study
+• For a bachelor’s course, you should have completed your 12th board exams in any stream, preferably with mathematics or economics as a subject of study

 • For master’s level courses, you need to have a bachelor’s degree with the required percentage of marks in the same or a related field